vespa-engine/documentation/en/llms-in-vespa.md

 improving tasks from query comprehension to summarization and response generation.

+Vespa is ideally suited for retrieval-augmented generation (RAG).
+This technique allows these models to access relevant and up-to-date information beyond their training in real-time, enabling Vespa's output to be contextually informed.
+For more information, refer to [Retrieval-Augmented Generation in Vespa](llms-rag.hmtl).

 ### Setting up LLM clients in services.xml

 Vespa distinguishes between the clients used to connect to LLMs and how these